 In order to prevent getting spoiled on a game’s surprises, we always tend to avoid watching a lot of trailers or reading too much information before we play the game.
 When we started playing Assassin’s Creed III, we didn’t even know the first part of the game had you controlling another character, Haytham.
 The game starts in London, were you perform your first assassination.
 After that you leave for America and you arrive on the New Frontier.
 At some point we thought we had figured it out: Haytham was an English assassin who was going to become Connor’s father.
 Makes sense.

 A bit later in the game Haytham recruits a new member into the organization.
 They go through a small initiation ritual, and Haytham holds a speech.
 And then he says…

 You are a templar.

-I never saw this coming at all, for hours I thought I had been controlling an assassin.
+We never saw this coming at all, for hours we thought we had been controlling an assassin.

 The truth behind Faye Lee – Binary Domain

 Binary Domain takes place in the future.
 Androids (human like robots) have become so advanced that the governments of the world decided to prohibit research and development of robots that cannot be distinguished from humans.
 However, one of the biggest robot manufacturers in the world seems to be breaking this rule.
 You play as a member of a squad team sent to bring Amada, the leader of this company, in.

 One of the soldiers you team up with during the game is the female sniper Faye Lee.
 At some point in the game she is captured by Amada.
 The protagonist wants to go rescue her, but the rest of his squad explains to him they have made a discovery.
 She is not an ordinary human being, but a hybrid between robot and human.
 Her mother was an incredibly advanced android, so she is the child of a robot mother and a human father, which, according to the official rules, makes her an enemy.